 Searches and details of planning permissions may be checked on the Planning Enquiry System;

 2. How can I make a complaint?

-You can make a complaint by completing Enforcement Complaint Form (see below) and posting it to us at the Planning Directorate, Cork City Council, City Hall, Cork.
+You can make a complaint by completing the attached form and posting it to us at the Planning Directorate, Cork City Council, City Hall, Cork.

 This form includes two pages, both of which are to be completed.
 Please ensure to fill out as much detail as you can.
 You can also attach photographs (to be dated) if you wish.
 All forms must be signed by the complainant and an address provided for correspondence.

 3. Will my complaint be kept confidential?

 It is our policy to keep the name of the complainant confidential both during the course of any enforcement proceedings and afterwards when the case is completed.
 However this information is subject to the provisions of the Freedom of Information Act (1997) and accordingly may be subject to disclosure.
 In exceptional circumstances, this information may be subpoenaed by a Court.

 4. Are there occasions when a complaint/ issue will not be pursued?

 In accordance with Section 152 of the Planning and Development Act 2000, complaints received in writing by the Planning Authority in relation to an alleged unauthorised development must not be vexatious, frivolous or without substance or foundation.
 Such complaints shall be dismissed.